ekorchmar/FENCI/README.md

 - Unique bosses with special abilities

-- Ranged weapons, like bows and magic wands
+- Ranged weapons, including bows and magic wands

 Known issues this release:
-- Game crashes if paused in first stages of tutorial
-- Parrying a held back spear causes it to roll back indefinitely
+- Shield visually moves away if used while flipping character
-- It is possible to grab enemy with Katar outside of reach of main hand Falchion
+- It is possible for small enemies to move close enough to arena border to be out of reach of shorter weapons